jundalisay/superb/content/en/research/constitutions/cn/chapter-2d.md

-Section 6
+---
+title: "The Central Military Commission"
+heading: "Section 6 of Chapter 2"
+weight: 12
+image: "/flags/cn.png"
+description: "The president and the vice president of the PRC shall be elected by the NPC"
+icon: "/flags/cn.png"
+---

-Autonomous Organs of Ethnic Autonomous Areas
+## Autonomous Organs of Ethnic Autonomous Areas

 Article 112The autonomous organs of ethnic autonomous areas are the people’s congresses and the people’s governments of autonomous regions, autonomous prefectures and autonomous counties.